thesunny/SnapEditor/README.md

     bundle install --path vendor/bundle

-### jasmine-headless-webkit
+### Jasmine

-For testing, the project uses Jasmine.
-However, Jasmine is slow when it comes to continuous testing.
-Reloading the browser is annoying. [jasmine-headless-webkit](http://johnbintz.github.com/jasmine-headless-webkit/) provides an automated way to run tests in a browser environment.

-The following command will install the necessary prerequisites.

-    sudo apt-get install libqt4-dev qt4-qmake -y
-    sudo update-alternatives --config qmake
+For testing, the project uses Jasmine, Jasmine-Guard and JasmineRice.

 ### Markdown

-Obviously, this project uses markdown.
+This project uses markdown.

     sudo apt-get install markdown

 ## Compiling

 ### CoffeeScript

 All SnapEditor code is written in the `coffeescripts/` directory.
-These files are compiled into JavaScript and placed in the `javascripts/` directory.
+These files are compiled into JavaScript and placed in the `javascripts/` directory;
+however, the `javascripts/` directory is not version controlled.

 ### Guard

 Guard is used for continuous compiling.
 It listens to the `coffeescripts/` directory for any changes.
 If there is, it will compile the CoffeeScript file into a JavaScript file and place it in `javascripts/`.
 Use the following command to run Guard.

     bundle exec guard start

 ### Rake